That's TV: Programming

-By 2020, That's TV had become more of a music channel, showing blocks of 70s, 80s and 90s music videos throughout the day (when the service was not being used for home shopping/infomercials).
-According to official BARB ratings it had become the most viewed music channel on Freeview, beating AATW's channels based on the Now That's What I Call Music brand (Now 70s/Now 80s/Now 90s).
-On 12 November 2020, That's TV became That's Christmas and mixed up its music programming, so that Christmas hits (by people like Mariah Carey, Jane McDonald and Mud) would be played alongside 'party classics' from the 70s, 80s or 90s (for example Aqua, ABBA or Los del Río).

-In November 2020, the newly rebranded That's Christmas was still showing TJC - The Jewellery Channel in the mornings, before broadcasting the "Retro Disco Christmas Party" the rest of the day with local news reduced to a 10-minute slot at 6 pm.
-That's TV also announced an agreement with STV to show all 1,516 episodes of Take the High Road from 2021.
-Episodes have started to be broadcast from February 2023.
+On 12 November 2020, That's TV became That's Christmas and began broadcasting Take the High Road after it announced an agreement with STV to show all 1,516 episodes.

 In 2021, That's TV started to show music from the 1960s 'non-stop' each weekend, starting on Valentine's Day weekend with 48 hours of 60s music played back-to-back without adverts.

 In October 2021, That's TV started to show Thames TV's early 1990s compilations of The Best of Tommy Cooper, which were previously shown on UKTV's Yesterday channel and the BAFTA-winning The Kenny Everett Video Show, a programme from 1978 which mixed music performances by people like Bryan Ferry with dance routines and comedy sketches.
 Both programmes were licensed from Thames TV rights holder Fremantle.
 On 19 October 2021, the channel started to show series 2 of Men Behaving Badly featuring the 'classic' line-up of Martin Clunes, Neil Morrissey, Caroline Quentin, and Leslie Ash.
 They did not schedule any of the episodes from series 1, featuring Harry Enfield as Dermot Povey, before that date or show any of the episodes made for the BBC.